 The Sierra Designs Cloud is super comfortable and allows your torso to move around freely.
 Seen here with the Backcountry Bed.

 The Cloud is EN comfort rated for women to 26 degrees, although we'd be hesitant to take it out when temperatures are forecast below freezing.
-This rating is 1 degree warmer than the Rab Neutrino, but we think that the Neutrino is slightly warmer because it is a traditional mummy bag with a zipper and drawcord that you can cinch down around your face and trap all the warm air inside.
 The Cloud has no zipper, and one side of the bag doesn't seal shut.
 The "comforter" does tuck into the inner bag and stays closed when the sleeper stays still, but you'll always need to be conscious of what it's doing when you move around, especially if you're a restless sleeper.
 Sierra Designs claims that the "shoulder pocket" will keep the comforter wrapped around you, but that was not our experience.

 The Cloud's comforter is attached on one side and has a 'shoulder pocket' that helps wrap it around you and close the opening to keep cold drafts out.